 To help you calculate your profit margin and markup on the fly, I have put together a FREE resource – my Margin + Markup Map.
 Click here to download a copy and check out my free tutorial on how to best use it.

 If you have questions about your pricing and how to confidently charge your worth, set up a strategy call with me.
-If you are interested in industry learning, daily inspirations, lessons, and thoughts, hop into one of my private free FB groups, the Interior Design Business Forum (Interior Designers) or The Coaching Hot Spot (Online Coaches and Consultants).
+If you are interested in industry learning, daily inspirations, lessons, and thoughts, hop into my private free FB group, the Interior Design Business Forum.